VictorieeMan/tech.victoriee.com/blog-site/docs/blog/posts/3_mve-browser-plugin.md

 Open your browser and go to the url `chrome://extensions/`.
 Click the button that says "Load unpacked".
 A file dialog will open, navigate to your project folder and select the folder `hello-world-browser-plugin`.
 Your plugin should now be loaded and running.

 Note the difference, of selecting the file `manifest.json` in firefox, and selecting the folder `hello-world-browser-plugin` in chrome.
-Otherwise the process is the same.
+Otherwise, the process is the same.
 So I'll repeat the same text as above: (for those who skipped ahead..)

 Go to a website, any website, and open the inspector then navigate to the console.
 You'll find the inspector by right-clicking anywhere within the webpage, and click "Inspector" in the drop-down menu.
 When opening the console you might see some log messages from the site you visited and... you should see the text "Hello World!" printed there, from our little plugin!
 Congratulations!